CR-1/IR-1 Spousal Visa

 • European-based spouses of U.S. citizens planning to relocate permanently to the United States

-• Couples who are already legally married and seeking the most direct route to U.S. permanent residence
+• Couples who are already legally married and seeking a direct route to U.S. permanent residence

 • Spouses who want to enter the U.S. as permanent residents without a separate adjustment of status process